zhoubozhen/LBS/README.md

 ---

 ***All the codes are in the code folder.
-All the experimental data and Some of the simulation data are in the master branch.
 Note that the data in the data folder here is just a part for exhibition.
-If you need additional data, feel free to reach out to the authors.***
+All the experimental data and some of the simulation data are in the master branch.
+You can generate all the simulation data by yourself by running the generate_simulation.mlapp in the code folder.
+If you still need additional data, feel free to reach out to the authors.***

 ## Abstract